Integration Tests

 The challenge

-It's also a challenge that the simple_deploy command needs to be called repeatedly against the same temp project.
+It's also a challenge that the deploy command needs to be called repeatedly against the same temp project.
 The test suite issues Git commands to manage the state of the temp project during the test run.

 Running integration tests

 Integration tests require that Poetry and Pipenv are installed.
-The tests call simple deploy against a version using each of these package managers, once for each supported platform.
+The tests call manage.py deploy against a version using each of these package managers, once for each supported platform.
 It should tell you gracefully if one of these requirements is not met.

 Consider using the -s flag